stieben/workshop-gh-pages/README.md

 # Workshop: GitHub Pages

-These are notes for a workshop at the [Lernwerkstatt](http://www.die-lernwerkstatt.org/) in Berlin on May 8th, 2016, and are meant as a reference for its participants.
+These are the notes for a workshop I conducted at the [Lernwerkstatt](http://www.die-lernwerkstatt.org/) in Berlin on May 8th, 2016, and are meant as a reference for its participants.
 Should it facilitate autonomous learning for anybody else – even better!
 A [presentation is available](http://stieben.github.io/workshop-gh-pages/) as well.